Wangscape/Wangscape/doc/algorithm.md

     ![isometric-corners.png](./images/isometric-edges-corners-unpadded.png)

-1. Treat the dual tile mask as a lattice graph (with or without diagonal connections), and use breadth-first search to find each pixel's distance from the corners and edges:
+1. Treat the dual tile mask as a lattice graph (with or without diagonal connections), and use breadth-first search to find each pixel's distance from the corner and edge sets:

     ![isometric-edges-corners-distance.png](./images/isometric-edges-corners-distance.png)